Ethics In Business

 No one seriously denies anymore that life begins at conception.
 Those earlier arguments about lumps of tissue, or growths in the woman’s body, were incredible deceptions from the very beginning.
 They led many people to revisit and rethink decisions about the sanctity of life that had been held sacred for thousands of years.
 Abortion was legalized in 1973.
 Through 2007, an estimated 50 million lives have been lost in the womb.

-Ethical problems frequently require that tough decisions be made quickly, usually under pressure.
+Ethics problems frequently require that tough decisions be made quickly, usually under pressure.
 This is especially true in business where many decisions must be made on the spot and verbal exchanges with competitors, suppliers, customers and employees can have serious consequences — both good and bad.

-It’s not enough that we have training in ethical discernment and familiarity with God’s values.
+It’s not enough that we have training in ethics discernment and familiarity with God’s values.
 We need to know the mind of God — be so familiar with His priorities, authority and power that we know Him as well as we might know a brother, a parent or a spouse.

 When I go shopping for my wife at Christmas, I know the things she likes, the colors, the sizes and styles because we have been married for over 54 years.
 Our relationship has matured and deepened to the extent that I know her very well.
 I don’t have to agonize over a multitude of possibilities.
 When I see something she would like, I know it right away — because I know her.